instancezero/in3dca-freegrid/README.md

 It's possible to create dividers parallel to both X and Y axis that split the inside evenly to create a grid inside of the box.

-## Substractive manufacturing for grids
+## Subtractive manufacturing for grids

 Originally the FreeGrid system was thought to be manufactured using an additive process: 3D printing.
 The problem is that the used material and time needed to complete a big grid can be exaggeratedly large.
 In order to address